SnSation/SampleFork/README.md

 ------------

 1. **Name of Issue**: What happens? > How / When does it occur?
-2. **Sample Issue**: Sample Project occassionally hangs without displaying an error message when
+2. **Sample Issue**: Sample Fork occassionally hangs without displaying an error message when

 Contributors & Credits
 --------------------------